Credential in hand — now what?

 1. Make use of SAIT career resources

-Sign up for My Career Hub, a resource provided by SAIT's Student Employment and Career Centre:
+Sign up for My Career Hub, a resource provided by SAIT's Career Advancement Services:

-- Access to the online job board with 2,000 registered employers
+- Access to the online job board with 6,000 registered employers.

 Try expanding your criteria to increase your chances of finding an opportunity that will jumpstart your career.

-- Be open to entry-level positions that will get your foot in the door.
+- Be open to entry-level positions as a way in.